HOW TO USE SEA FOAM MOTOR TREATMENT IN FUEL

 RELATED QUESTIONS

-Thanks for the question, Vern.
-Sea Foam Motor Treatment is made with 100% safe petroleum cleaning and lubricating ingredients.
-You can safely add a large amount of Sea Foam to your gas tank – there’s no such thing as “too much.”
-In fact, a high concentration of Sea Foam in the fuel tank works better and faster to clean than a low concentration.
-I like to wait until the tank is low (1/4 -1/8 tank), add the whole 16 oz can, and then drive for at least 10-20 miles before refueling.
+Here’s what I’d do: wait until the tank is low (1/4 -1/8 tank), add the whole 16 oz can, and then drive for at least 10-20 miles before refueling.
 It’s safe to add a high concentration like that and it works very well for cleaning fuel residues and deposits.

-Good question, Tyler.
+Good question, Dan.

 Jim D.TECH